rawwkush/Assignment/readme.md

 ```

-you can use @controller annotation too and it won't really change output but using service annotation increases redability for us as we can know that this is not a Componenet clas but only service.
+you can use @component annotation too and it won't really change output but using service annotation increases redability for us as we can know that this is not a Componenet clas but only service.

+> Spring @Service annotation is a specialization of @Component annotation

 # Spring Boot = spring - configuration